dvollrath/StudyGuide/ideas/missing.md

 But what does cutting out a portion of people from innovation do to the *level* of productivity, even in the long run?
 There is a case study in this topic on what happens if there is a one-time *positive* [shock to the number of researchers](applyideas.html).
 We can reverse that logic here, with a *negative* shock.
 Productivity will be *permanently* lower because of the loss of the Black researchers.

 ## Lost Einsteins
 A separate study by [Bell, Chetty, Jaravel, Petkova, and van Reenen](http://www.nber.org/papers/w24062) looks at who becomes an inventor in the United States, focusing on a more recent time frame that Cook's study.
+You can also see their own summary [here](https://voxeu.org/article/how-exposure-innovation-influences-who-becomes-inventor).

 First, children from high-income (top 1%) families are ten times more likely to become inventors than children from families with below-median income.
 They provide the following figure showing the raw data on highly-cited patents and parents income.
 Kids with the richest parents have about 0.4 highly-cited inventors per thousand (i.e. 4 highly-cited inventors for every 10,000 kids).
 For kids from the 20th percentile of the income distribution only have about 0.04 per thousand (or 4 highly-cited invenstors for every *100,000* kids).